 Security, availability, and recovery

-Many organizations operate in regulated industries or have their internal security policies with strict data processing requirements.
+Many organizations operate in regulated industries or have internal security policies with strict data processing requirements.
 It is common to have data classification and label all data stored and processed within a company in order to be compliant with such security requirements.
 From the technical point of view, you can employ a Data Profile tag for your resources to classify them by the sensitivity of data stored/processed, e.g., public, confidential, restricted, internal, etc.

-You can manually classify a whole application by the most sensitive data profile it operates or intended to in simple scenarios.
+You can manually classify a whole application by the most sensitive data profile it operates or is intended to in simple scenarios.
 For more complex cases, you might want to look for specialized solutions like Azure SQL Data Discovery & Classification and Azure Security Center.

 From the operational perspective, there can be different requirements for supporting business applications or services, aka different SLAs.
-As a best practice, it common to define a few service classes like Bronze, Silver, and Gold for your business services so that you don’t have to clarify all support-related information for each application/service individually.
+As a best practice, it is common to define a few service classes like Bronze, Silver, and Gold for your business services so that you don’t have to clarify all support-related information for each application/service individually.
 So, why don’t you put a Service Class tag on your Azure resources?
-By having such information in resource metadata, you can automatically apply corresponding service level targets to the incidents affecting your application and handle them according to predefined routines.
+By having such information in resource metadata, you can automatically apply corresponding service-level targets to the incidents affecting your application and handle them according to predefined routines.

 Business criticality is another overlooked aspect of running an application or service.
 In essence, it usually represents the aggregated value for such time-specific objectives as recovery time (RTO) and recovery point (RPO).
 Basically, having them defined for your criticality levels allows you to put Criticality (aka Disaster Recovery) tags on your cloud resources and implement auditing controls to ensure that applications meet the objectives.